In this article, I argue that a state court

 interpreting the law of a sister state is clearly fundamental,

 it has never received detailed academic discussion before.
-It also has
+It also

 practical consequences, because the presumption of